League Enrollment Information

 Non-Weather Related Cancellations

 One of the biggest problems each year in preparing schedules are teams that do not plan carefully when completing their Team Enrollment Form regarding the dates on which they are available to play.
 In order to avoid large scale changes, the League has always had a policy for how to charge teams for dropped meets.
-The policy for the 2019-2020 season is identical to the one used during past seasons.
+The policy for the 2023-2024 season is identical to the one used during past seasons.
 Meets can't be dropped with less than ten days notice without paying full price for that meet.
-Paragraph C-12 of the 2019-2020 League Rules reads as follows:
+Rule C-12 reads as follows:

 League Championship Tournaments are two-day, 32 team events.
 The top 32 ranked teams at each grade level automatically qualify (each qualifying team will receive an invitation via email to the head coach).
 Dates and locations for the six League Championship Tournaments (6th through 8th grade boys and girls) will be set sometime in July.
 Teams ranked below #32 will receive an invitation to be included in the field if a team ranked ahead of them declines to play due to a conflict.